20 Free DIY Shoe Rack Plans You Can Make Today (with Pictures)

 3. Entryway Shoe Rack Bench by The DIY Plan

-This shoe rack by The DIY Plan is incredibly useful—and it also looks awesome.
-It’s both a shoe organizer and a bench, with a cool asymmetrical shape that will add real character to your foyer.
-As a bonus, it’s easy to construct from affordable Tools.
+This shoe rack by The DIY Plan is incredibly useful, and it also looks awesome.
+It’s a shoe organizer and a bench with a cool asymmetrical shape that will add real character to your foyer.
+As a bonus, it’s easy to construct with affordable Tools.

 Tools: Plywood, Paint, Wood glue

 Supplies: Lumber, Pocket hole screws, Wood screws, Wood glue